agardiner/arg-parser/README.md

 * Mandatory vs Optional: All arguments your program accepts can be defined as optional or mandatory.
   By default, positional arguments are considered mandatory, and all others default to optional.
 To change the default, simply specify `required: true` or `required: false` when defining the argument.
+* Keyword arguments can also accept an optional value, using the `value_optional` option.
+If a keyword argument is supplied without a value, it returns the value of the `value_optional` option.
 * Short-keys and long-keys: Arguments are defined with a long_key name which will be used to access the parsed value in the results.
 However, arguments can also define a single letter or digit short-key form which can be used as an alternate means for indicating a value.
 To define a short key, simply pass